bitpressio/docker-for-php-developers-errata/errata.md

 ## Chapter 2: PHP Container Basics

-On Page `19` of the "fancy" PDF version, the text leading up to `Listing 2.13` has a grammatical error:
+:warning: On Page `19` of the "fancy" PDF version, the text leading up to `Listing 2.13` has a grammatical error:

 __Original Text:__